mmuratarat/mmuratarat.github.io/_pages/faq.md

 outliers = [x for x in data if x < lower or x > upper]
 {% endhighlight %}

 Several methods are used to identify outliers in multivariate datasets.
-Two of the widely used methods are: (1) Mahalanobis Distance, (2) Difference in Fits / Cook’s Distance, (3) Isolation Forest, (4)  DBScan Clustering.
+Two of the widely used methods are: (1) Mahalanobis Distance, (2) Difference in Fits / Cook’s Distance, (3) Isolation Forest, (4)  DBScan (Density Based Spatial Clustering of Applications with Noise) Clustering.

 #### What is the difference between norm and distance?